Share on facebook

 Core risk management for products and their governance

-The role of compliance and senior management
+The role of compliance and senior management and reports to and by them

 Joint manufacturers